sli0/twitch-drop/README.md

 # twitch-drop
-sampl tool for twitch drop
+good tool for twitch drop

+# how to user
+1- you need to install python
+2- install packs
+3- edit liks.txt example name hours like : sli4_ 2
+4- have fun

+# you need to
+1- python
+2- edga